-In addition, there is the embrace of the principle of permissionless innovation: the ability of anyone to create new things on top of the communications constructs that we create.
+Permissionless innovation denotes the ability of anyone to create new things on top of existing constructs.
 Most new applications in the Internet are the results of grass-roots innovation, start-ups and research labs.
 No permit had to be obtained, no new network had to be built and no commercial negotiation with other parties was needed; such was the case when, e.g., Facebook started.
 The easier we make the creation of these innovations, free of coordination and permission-asking, the faster new innovations find their way to users and into the market.
+In fact, "open development" may need to become a standard in itself for R&I.

-There is a trade-off with advantages of permissioned innovation e.g. patents:
+There are trade-offs with advantages of permissioned innovation e.g. patents.